Practical-Theorist/hw2/README.md

 Construct relational algebra for the following queries:

-* **Q1**: Find the names of liquors that had at least one sale in "Clarke" or "Marshall" counties for the month of October.
+* **Q1**: Find the names of liquors that had at least one sale in "Clarke" or "Marshall" counties for the month of November.

-* **Q2**: Find the names of manufacturers that sold at least two different liquors during the month of October in "Clarke" county.
+* **Q2**: Find the names of manufacturers that sold at least three different liquors during the month of January in "Marshall" county.

-# 2. More Relational Algebra
+## 2. More Relational Algebra

 **(1 point each, 6 points total)**